Parliamentary.ai

 Overview

-This bill mandates the UK Secretary of State to annually report to Parliament on the use of UK aid (ODA) specifically allocated to improve access to women's sanitary products in developing countries.
-The reports will detail funding amounts, contributions from partner organisations, effectiveness assessments, and future funding plans.
+This bill mandates the UK Secretary of State to annually report to Parliament on the use of UK aid (ODA) funding aimed at increasing access to women's sanitary products in developing countries.
+The reports will detail funding amounts, partner contributions, effectiveness assessments, and future funding plans.

 Description

-The International Development (Women's Sanitary Products) Bill requires the Secretary of State to submit yearly reports to Parliament.
-These reports must cover:
+The International Development (Women's Sanitary Products) Bill requires the Secretary of State for International Development to submit yearly reports to Parliament.

-- Financial Value of ODA: The precise amount of UK aid spent on increasing the availability of women's sanitary products in each recipient country.
+• Financial Value of ODA: The amount of UK aid spent on improving access to sanitary products for women in each recipient country.

-- Partner Contributions: Details of any additional funding provided by partner organizations to projects supported by UK aid.
+• Partner Contributions: Details of any contributions from partner organizations involved in projects funded by UK aid.

-- Effectiveness Assessment: An evaluation of how effectively the UK aid has increased access to sanitary products.
+• Effectiveness Assessment: An evaluation of how successful the UK aid has been in increasing access to sanitary products.

-- Future Funding Plans: Proposed changes to aid allocation for subsequent years.
+• Future Funding Plans: Proposed changes to aid levels and allocation for future years.

-The first report is due within 90 days of the bill's passage, with subsequent reports due within 90 days of the end of each following financial year.
-The bill applies to the whole of the UK and comes into effect immediately upon passage.
+The first report is due within 90 days of the bill becoming law, with subsequent reports due within 90 days of the end of each following financial year.
+The bill applies across the whole of the United Kingdom.

 Government Spending